aubble/goTunneLS/README.md

 Now whenever you set the client config, make sure Cert points to this generated certificate and when setting up the server config make sure Cert and Key point to their respective generated files here.

-If you also want to use this cert with say the name localhost, example.com and www.example.com, open up openssl.cnf and uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the common name (its called CN in openssl.cnf) and replace SECOND.NAME with the second name you want to use.
-You can also add more names with DNS.n where n is the next number.
-Thats it for the cert configuration!

 ## Example